npmcdn-to-unpkg-bot/monks.co/jekyll/_includes/resume.md

 I'm a developer and designer based in Chicago, IL.
 I love single-page realtime web-apps, and I also love regular html websites like this one.
 I'm into scaling cloud infrastructure.

-I've been doing full stack web development for more than ten years now.
+I've been making websites and applications for more than ten years now.
 I enjoy programming using functional paradigms.
-Especially in Clojure and Javascript.
+Especially in Clojure and JavaScript.
 I used to write a lot of Ruby.

 <h2 class="pv2 f6 ttu tracked db lh-solid">Skills</h2>